 - Biology 392 is a great place to start, as it teaches students how to design a research project and communicate scientific information.
 Students use this knowledge as they design their own research projects in collaboration with faculty members, and as they present their results at the annual Undergraduate Research Symposium at the conclusion of their work.

 - Directed Research (Biol 290, 290, and/or 490) gives students the opportunity to conduct their research under the mentorship of a faculty member during the academic semester, while earning course credit.
 Students may use Directed Research to continue a project they started as part of their summer research (see below), or to begin a new project that they may later present as a senior thesis.

 - Senior thesis (Biol 491) provides a chance for seniors to earn course credit as they prepare their independent research as a scientific paper and a seminar presentation.
 A list of senior theses shows the variety of research projects that have been undertaken in recent years.

 The contract for Directed Research or Senior Thesis can be downloaded here.

 Students have the opportunity to start their research during the summer by applying for the Summer Research Grants in Science and Mathematics.
-This $3250 grant is awarded on a competitive basis to students to conduct research with a faculty member.
+This $4,000, or more, grant is awarded on a competitive basis to students to conduct research with a faculty member.
 Students are expected to work full-time for 10 weeks on their project, and then present their findings to the campus community in a poster session during the Undergraduate Research Symposium at the start of fall semester.

 In addition, the University Enrichment Committee awards up to $500 to full-time students for research during the academic year.
 These Student Research Awards are evaluated by a faculty-student panel, and awards are made on a competitive basis.